Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Introduction

+Second, the signal may be either proper, meaning it is fact-based, or fake, in which case it is fabricated and therefore false.
+We call this dimension \emph{veracity}.
+Proper signals are correlated with the true state of the world and thus informative, whereas fake signals convey no information.
+Determining a signal's veracity is possible but costly, and only individuals with high ability can do so.

+The sender is motivated by social image concerns: she cares about how she is perceived by her peers.
+We examine the two types of social image concerns mentioned earlier.
+First, the desire to be seen as \textit{able}, which can be demonstrated by accurately distinguishing between proper and fake signals.
+Second, the desire to be perceived as holding a particular \textit{worldview}.

-The model is set up to capture a common scenario: a person considering whether to share, for example, a newspaper article with another person or a broader audience on social media.
+The model is designed to capture a common scenario: an individual deciding whether to share, for example, a newspaper article with another person or a broader audience on social media.
 The article's relevance can typically be inferred from its headline alone.
 Verifying its veracity, however, requires reading the article and engaging with its content---an effort that demands time, attention, and the ability to evaluate arguments critically.

-The sender is motivated by social image concerns: she cares about how she is perceived by her peers.
-We examine two distinct types of social image concerns.
-First, the desire to be seen as highly able, which can be demonstrated by accurately distinguishing between proper and fake signals.
-Second, the desire to be perceived as holding a particular worldview.
-We model differences in worldview as differences in beliefs about the underlying state of the world.
-As a result, individuals in our framework may hold heterogeneous prior beliefs.

 We characterize equilibrium information-sharing behavior driven by each of the two social image motives.
-Under the ability motive, high-ability senders filter out disinformation and share only signals that are both relevant and proper.
-In contrast, low-ability senders cannot reliably identify fake signals and therefore randomize between sharing surprising content and choosing not to share at all.
+Under the ability motive, high-ability senders filter out disinformation and share only signals that are both relevant and based on facts.
+In contrast, low-ability senders cannot reliably identify fake signals and therefore randomize between sharing relevant content and choosing not to share at all.
 When the motive is to signal one's worldview, the sharing pattern changes: only individuals with strong or extreme beliefs are willing to share corresponding signals, while moderates tend to remain silent.